flowground/amazonaws-com-opsworks-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### SetLoadBasedAutoScaling
-### <p>Specify the load-based auto scaling configuration for a specified layer.
+<blockquote><p>Specify the load-based auto scaling configuration for a specified layer.
 For more information, see <a href="http://docs.aws.amazon.com/opsworks/latest/userguide/workinginstances-autoscaling.html">Managing Load with Time-based and Load-based Instances</a>.</p> <note> <p>To use load-based auto scaling, you must create a set of load-based auto scaling instances.
 Load-based auto scaling operates only on the instances from that set, so you must ensure that you have created enough instances to handle the maximum anticipated load.</p> </note> <p> <b>Required Permissions</b>: To use this action, an IAM user must have a Manage permissions level for the stack, or an attached policy that explicitly grants permissions.
-For more information on user permissions, see <a href="http://docs.aws.amazon.com/opsworks/latest/userguide/opsworks-security-users.html">Managing User Permissions</a>.</p>
+For more information on user permissions, see <a href="http://docs.aws.amazon.com/opsworks/latest/userguide/opsworks-security-users.html">Managing User Permissions</a>.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_